timothymcmackin/previews/octez/biel-chatbot/_sources/introduction/howtorun.rst

 Let's launch the daemon pointing to the standard node directory and baking for user *bob*::

-   octez-baker-<PROTO_HASH> run with local node ~/.tezos-node bob --liquidity-baking-toggle-vote pass
+   octez-baker-<PROTO_HASH> run with local node ~/.tezos-node bob --liquidity-baking-toggle-vote pass --without-dal

 where ``PROTO_HASH`` is the short hash of the current protocol of the network you want to bake on.